What is the difference between an RN with an associate degree in nursing and an RN with a baccalaureate degree in nursing?

 External scholarships and grants are available; more than $40,000 in scholarships are typically awarded to our nursing students each year.

 The baccalaureate degree program in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.

 Is there a residency requirement?

+There is no requirement to be present on the Benedictine campus at any time during the program.
 The online RN to BSN program allows you to learn anywhere you have access to the internet.
 Online courses are delivered through a user-friendly web-based learning platform.
 This powerful educational technology enables you to get course assignments, direct questions to faculty and other students, and participate in critical analytical discussion with colleagues around the world.

 Will I still get to interact with my classmates in an online program?

 Yes.
 The RN to BSN program uses a cohort model, which means you will take all of your classes at the same time with the same group of students.
-You will have many opportunities to get to know your classmates, grow together, and provide support to each other as you complete the program.
+You will have many opportunities to get to know your classmates, advance together, and provide support to each other as you complete the program.
 Graduates often remain friends long after graduation.

 What kind of clinical experience will I complete during the program?